gieses/DePART/README.md

  files as long as the "Sequence" and "Fraction" column are there.
 For this set the 'from_CSV' option to True.

- Notes
- ----
- Changing the architecture and the parameters of neural network can be done by editing the RTMLlib.
-A few parameters can be changed by the function call, e.g. the activation function (swish is also supported).

 ```
 import RTlib as RT
 import RTMLlib as ML